 - Make sure to walk up the hill to the cemetery's summit.
 Beautiful views of Père-Lachaise and parts of Paris can be had from the hilltop.

-Ahead of your visit, get a sense of how the cemetery is laid out-- it can be confusing for even regular strollers there.
-Make sure to consult the maps at the entrances to the cemetery, and use the following as a general way to stay oriented (you can print this page).
+Ahead of your visit, get a sense of how the cemetery is laid out - it can be confusing for even regular strollers there.
+Make sure to consult the maps at the entrances to the cemetery, and use the following as a general way to stay oriented.

 War Monuments: Southeast Corner

 One of Pere-Lachaise's more moving features is its memorial to World War II Deportees and Resistants.
 The five monuments are located in the cemetery's southeast corner, near the "Porte de la Reunion" entrance.